brujo71/passodo.sh/USAGE.md

 master password is correct!
 % help
 syntax: command [entry]
-add entry for entering a single line secret addm entry for entering a multi lines secret show entry to display a secret (single o multi lines) copy entry to copy entry to clipboard without to display it del entry to delete an entry help to display this help list to list all entries quit to quit
+    add <entry>
+		add a single line secret
+    addm <entry>
+		add a multi lines secret
+    copy <entry>
+		copy an entry to clipboard without displaying it del <entry>
+		delete an entry
+    help
+		show this help
+    list
+		list all entries
+    quit
+		quit (contrl+C is also ok)
+    show <entry>
+		display an entry (single or multi lines)
-shortcuts: a,am,s,c,l,q (no showrtcut for del)
+shortcuts: a,am,c,h,l,q,s ( no shortcut to del)
 % list
 % add test1
 insert value for test1: